• B.Mus. (Education), The University of Western Ontario

-Jamie Stager studied trombone with Murray Crewe (Pittsburgh Symphony), Alastair Kay (Humber College, Toronto), David Martin (Orchestra Metropolitain, Montréal), Ian MacDougall (Rob McConnell's Boss Brass), Hal Crook (Berklee College of Music, Phil Woods Quintet), Chris Washburne (Columbia University), Frank Crisafulli (Chicago Symphony), and Ed Kleinhammer (Chicago Symphony).
-Jamie studied jazz under Canadian icons Phil Nimmons and Oliver Jones.
+James Stager studied trombone with Murray Crewe (Pittsburgh Symphony), Alastair Kay (Humber College, Toronto), David Martin (Orchestre Métropolitain, Montréal), Ian MacDougall (Rob McConnell's Boss Brass), Hal Crook (Berklee College of Music, Phil Woods Quintet), Chris Washburne (Columbia University), Frank Crisafulli (Chicago Symphony), and Ed Kleinhammer (Chicago Symphony).
+Jamie undertook further jazz studies under Canadian icons Phil Nimmons and Oliver Jones.

-As a member of The Conservatory’s College of Examiners, Jamie Stager adjudicates woodwind, brass, and percussion examinations throughout Canada and the USA in addition to evaluating written examinations in music theory and history.
+As a member of The Conservatory’s College of Examiners, Jamie adjudicates woodwind, brass, and percussion examinations throughout Canada and the USA in addition to evaluating written examinations in music theory and history.
 Jamie currently serves as the RCM Specialist for Levels 9 and 10 Harmony, as well as for brass practical examinations.